EdmontonPy/edmontonpy/README.rst

 ==========
-EdmontonPy
+EdmontonPy - Move To Python!!
 ==========

 A website devoted to promoting Python in Edmonton.
+Python is an interpreted, high-level and general-purpose programming language.
+Created by Guido van Rossum and first released in 1991, Python's design philosophy emphasizes code readability with its notable use of significant whitespace.

 Getting Started
 ===============